-Electroporation has long been recognized as one of the most efficient methods of transforming human genes into prokaryotic cell lines.
+Electroporation is recognized as one of the most efficient methods of transforming human genes into prokaryotic cell lines.
 Researchers use this technique to express recombinant proteins to study gene function and for the therapeutic treatment of human diseases.
-Typically, the most commonly transformed cell lines are bacteria and yeast, such as Escheria coli, Agrobacterium Tumerfaciens, Pichia Pastoris and Saccharomyces Cerevisiae.
-Electroporation of these gram-negative bacterial strains can achieve transformation success rates in the range of 1X1010 transformants/ug DNA.
+Typically, the most commonly transformed cell lines are bacteria and yeast, such as Escheria coli, Agrobacterium Tumerfaciens, Pichia pastoris and Saccharomyces cerevisiae.
+Electroporation of these gram-negative bacterial strains can achieve transformation success rates in the range of 1X1010 transformants/µg DNA.
 Gram-positive bacteria such as Streptococcus pneumoniae and Lactobacillus strains present more of a challenge in achieving transformation success due to their cell wall composition.
-Electroporation as a technique is able to achieve exceptional results in gram-positive strains in the range of 1X107 transfromants/ug DNA.
+Electroporation as a technique is able to achieve exceptional results in gram-positive strains in the range of 1X107 to 1X1010 transformants/µg DNA.

 Other more difficult or less utilized prokaryotic cell lines have also achieved significant positive transformation results with this method.
-These cell lines include anaerobic bacteria such as Desulfovibro vulgaris, Dictyosteliida, a celluar slime mold, proprietary modified bacteria lines produced for Biofuels, Mycoplasma, Bacillus genera and parasites such as Leishmania.
+These cell lines include anaerobic bacteria such as Desulfovibro vulgaris, Dictyosteliidium, a celluar slime mold, proprietary modified bacteria lines produced for biofuels, mycoplasma, bacillus genera and parasites such as Leishmania.

 High Field Strength